how to remove laminate flooring without removing skirting boards

 As the chisel drives under the plank, it lifts and breaks the seal with the adjoining board.
 Repeat this process, working towards the edges of the room.
 Use the pliers for the laminate wedged under the skirting.

-Why Not Remove the Skirting Boards if it’s Easier?
+Why Not Remove Skirting Boards?

 Most skirting is cheap and readily available from DIY stores, but it’s harder to replace in older homes.
 Therefore, removing the skirting is often more manageable if you live in a modern home.